Gizra/drupal-starter/README.md

 ### Breakpoints and Responsive Images

-It is advised to use Drupal's Responsive images.
+It is advised to use Drupal's Responsive image module.

 If there are new breakpoints added, or existing breakpoints updated in `server_theme/tailwind.config.js`, you must ensure to also update the drupal